 Climate Value-at-Risk ("CVaR") measures the exposure to transition and physical climate risks.
 CVaR is a scenario analysis tool evaluating economic risks under various degree scenarios (i.e., the amount of warming targeted) and potential regulatory environments in varying countries.
 On a holistic basis the results are evaluated by the Sub-Investment Manager's portfolio managers and analysts.
-CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how issuers can shift their operations and risk practices over time.
-The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-related risks to address through issuer engagement.
-Due to data limitations, CVaR is not impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how companies can shift their operations and risk practices over time.
+The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-related risks to address through company engagement.
+Due to data limitations, CVaR is not applied across all companies held by the Portfolio and is instead limited to